 - A list of all screenshots and a brief description of each (see part 2 of submission below)

 Part 2: Screenshots

-Submit at least 6 and no more than 12 screenshots of the intranet.
-Include some of the following, as appropriate:
+Submit at least 6 and no more than 15 screenshots of the intranet.
+Please submit images of the live site (not a prototype).
+Include some or all of the following:

 - Homepage (required)

-- Content-level page with interesting or helpful information
+- Content page with interesting or helpful information

-- If possible, submit a few screenshots of the site before you made changes to improve user experience.
+- A few screenshots of the site before you made changes to improve user experience.
 (We will only score the current design, but knowing where it came from helps us understand its benefits.)

 - Take full-page images: Show each scrolling screen in its entirety from top to bottom in a single file image.
 Do this for each screen you provide with your submission.
-Also provide full-page screenshots of mobile or tablet editions.
+If you are submitting mobile screenshots, do this for mobile as well.

 - Crop images to show only the site (not the browser window and controls).